10 to 11:30 am

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.

-Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees.
-If seats remain available, walk-ins will be admitted about ten minutes before the event’s start.
+Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees, then those on the wait list.
+If seats remain available, walk-ins will be admitted about five minutes before the event’s start.

 People with disabilities and other accessibility concerns can request to be seated first.
 To reserve an access-friendly space in the room, email firstname.lastname@example.org at least 48 hours before the event.
 Seats arranged in this way will be held until 10 minutes before the event starts.